IRennie74/Sorting-Algorithm-Visualization/README.md

 - python app.py
 #### Visit the URL printed in the terminal (e.g., http://127.0.0.1:7860/) to use the visualizer.

+## Edge Cases
+When trying to break the random integers option of the sort, the program will never break.
+You can set the random integer to any number and it limits the parameters automatically so it will always have a usable integer.

+Every sorting algorithm has a check for empty lists etc.

+Safe against non integer values entered into list.

 ## Hugging Face Link
 https://huggingface.co/spaces/Rennie44/Sorting-Algorithm-Visualization
 ## Author & Acknowledgment